-This option is not available for the backups that use Acronis Cloud as a backup destination and for local backups created in Acronis True Image (2020 or 2021) and Acronis Cyber Protect Home Office.
+This option is not available for the backups that use Acronis Cloud as a backup destination and for local backups created in Acronis True Image.

 Backup reserve copy is an independent full backup version created immediately after a normal backup.
 Even when you create an incremental or differential backup version containing only data changes, the reserve copy will contain all the data selected for the normal backup.
 You can save reserve copies of your backups on the file system, a network drive, or a USB flash drive.